Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 4. Click the submit button.
 5. Verify that the comment appears at the end of the comment chain.

+*Result:* The test passed successfully.
+The comment was submitted and displayed as expected.

 #### Validation Test: Comment Box Validation
 **Description:** Ensure that the comment box validates input correctly.
 **Test Steps:**